Privacy Policy

 Data Security

-We implement appropriate technical and organisational measures to protect personal data.
-Our security measures include:
+We implement appropriate technical and organisational measures to protect personal data, including:

-• Encryption in transit: All data transmitted is encrypted using TLS 1.2 or higher
+• Encryption in transit: TLS 1.2 or higher on all data transmission

-• Encryption at rest: Personal data is encrypted at rest in our database infrastructure
+• Encryption at rest: AES-256 in our database infrastructure

-• API rate limiting: Endpoints are rate-limited per authenticated user to prevent automated data extraction
+• API rate limiting: Endpoints rate-limited per user to prevent bulk extraction

-• No raw data exports: The platform does not expose raw assessment data via API or export — only processed reports are available
+• No raw data exports: The Platform does not expose raw assessment data via API or CSV — only processed Reports

-• Anomaly detection: Unusual account activity triggers automated alerts and review
+• Anomaly detection: Unusual activity triggers automated alerts

 Changes to This Policy

 We may update this Privacy Policy from time to time.
-Where changes are material, we will notify you by email and/or a prominent notice on the Platform at least 30 days before the changes take effect.
-Continued use of the Platform after the effective date constitutes acceptance of the updated policy.
+For material changes, we will notify you by email and/or prominent notice on the Platform at least 30 days before the changes take effect.
+The "Last Updated" date at the top reflects the last update.
+Previous versions are available upon request.

 • Email: privacy@thebimethod.com